 Inspiring Connections between People, Places & Wildlife

-"Through the Eyes of John Muir~Practices in Environmental Stewardship" A field studies curriculum guide for third and fourth grade students.
+"Through the Eyes of John Muir~Practices in Environmental Stewardship" A field studies guide for grades three and four.

-Great Blue Heron visits American River, looking for Chinook Salmon coming home to spawn - photo from "Mornings on Fair Oaks Bridge" blog.
+Great Blue Heron waits at the American River for Chinook Salmon coming home to spawn - photo from "Mornings on Fair Oaks Bridge" blog.

 Contact Janice using the form below, by phone at (916) 965-5246 or email at firstname.lastname@example.org